-Security Consultants, Chris Hadnagy, CEO and Michele Fincher, COO of Social-Engineer, LLC demonstrate how this attack vector can be implemented.
+Security Consultants, Chris Hadnagy, CEO of Social-Engineer, LLC and Michele Fincher, demonstrate how this attack vector can be implemented.

 Penetration Testers and Impersonation

 The impersonation of a delivery person is an effective vector for a pen tester to utilize for two basic reasons.
 First, not much acting is involved.
 Second, wearing a uniform or some type of company logo engenders trust.
 If you have been hired to conduct a security audit and need to get equipment into a building, such as a jail broken iPod, it is one of the best ways to accomplish this.

 Although there was no malicious intent with this impersonation, it illustrates how easy it is to gain entry, simply by looking the part.